Fear and courage – two unequal siblings?

 The basis for this is again: stress.
 So it’s the same mechanisms as with individuals that lead to fear.
 No wonder, it’s people who make up the team.
 Accordingly the solution is: Targeted relaxation with proven methods.
 And then, with a clear head, to look at reality in peace and question it.

 Dipl.-Ing.
-Mario Hauff guides people and organisations through difficult phases that have to do with fear and uncovers their potential with them.
-Like a pilot he goes "on board" until "safe waters" are reached again and imparts self-efficacy and self-empowerment.
+Mario Hauff is the Angslotse.
+He guides individuals and organisations through difficult phases aggravated by fear and uncovers their potential with them.
+Like a nautical pilot he goes "on board" until "safe waters" are reached again and imparts self-efficacy and self-empowerment.
 After 20 years as an electrical engineer for microelectronics in an American company, he now offers individual and group coaching sessions, workshops and keynote lectures on growth in safety with state-of-the-art, scientifically sound findings.